Lamisa-zamzam/zamzams-collection/README.md

 # Globetrotters
 # The faithful ride service provider

-This responsive project provides a number of ways to travel around the city.
-It includes [Google Map](https://developers.google.com/maps/) so that your ride can be better.
-This website also has [Firebase Authentication System](https://firebase.google.com/docs?authuser=0) for better user experience.
-You can create an account using email and password or Facebook.
-There is a card for each vehicle and clicking on them, if you are logged in, you can specify where you want to go from a place and the date on which you want to travel.
-Then clicking on the search button, you can see the rides available for that date and place.
-You can read blog and also contact us.
-Last but not least, this website use private routing form [React Router](https://reactrouter.com/) and [React Hook Form](https://react-hook-form.com/) for form validation.
+This responsive project provides a number of jersey which you can buy.
+It also has [Firebase Authentication System](https://firebase.google.com/docs?authuser=0) for better user experience.
+You can create an account using email and password or Google.
+There is a card for each jersey and by clicking the order button, if you are logged in, you go to the checkout page and can order to buy it.
+Your data will be saved to the database [Mongodb](https://www.mongodb.com/).
+Through the admin page, you are allowed to add, delete and edit any product.
+It contains special search feature so that you can easily find the jersey you want.
+You can see all the orders that you made on our website in the orders page.
+Last but not least, this website uses private routing form [React Router](https://reactrouter.com/) and [React Hook Form](https://react-hook-form.com/) for form validation.

 # Open [My Live Site](https://react-auth-3.web.app/) to see how it works.